 The wind can be an important factor when fishing, Carp love to follow the wind (this is mostly due to food on the surface being blown and concentrated into one location).
 Some of my most eventful carp fishing trips have come from fishing bays on a lake where the wind is pumping into it.

-Lastly, rainfall can have a very positive impact on a session as the water dropping into the lake oxygenates the water, in turn, make the fish more active.
+Lastly, rainfall can have a very positive impact on a session as the water dropping into the lake oxygenates the water, in turn, making the fish more active.

 FishAdviser is one of the top websites to generate a carp fishing weather report.
 The report will also contain a bite rating for the specific day which is calculated from the pressure, wind, precip, cloud cover, and temperature.

 Carp fishermen will often use a large range of rigs such as (360 rigs, slip d rigs, blowback rigs and zigs) for different lake beds (gravel, weed, and silk), presentation, and hook baits.
 So trying a selection of these before your trip and putting them in a rig box will save you valuable time on the bank.